the-user-created/FERS/packages/fers-ui/README.md

 **fers-ui** is the official graphical user interface for the **Flexible Extensible Radar Simulator (FERS)**.
 It provides a professional-grade, visual workbench designed to streamline the entire simulation pipeline—from asset creation and scenario construction to simulation execution and results analysis.
 By offering an intuitive and powerful toolset, fers-ui dramatically improves the usability and accessibility of the core FERS engine.

-## Planned Features
+## Key Features

 - **Multi-Panel Scenario Builder:** A fully resizable workspace featuring an interactive 3D viewport for object placement, a hierarchical scene tree for organization, and a context-sensitive property inspector for detailed configuration.
-- **Interactive Timeline:** A dedicated panel for visualizing and editing time-based events, such as platform motion paths and radar pulse schedules.
+- **Interactive Timeline:** A dedicated panel for visualizing and editing time-based events, such as platform motion paths and radar pulse schedules, with full playback controls.
-- **Centralized Asset Library:** A dedicated view for creating, managing, and reusing simulation components like radar pulses, antenna patterns, and timing sources across different scenarios.
 - **Hierarchical Scene Tree:** An intuitive tree view for all simulation elements, enabling easy selection, parenting, and organization of complex scenarios.
 - **Integrated Simulation Runner:** A focused workspace to configure global simulation parameters, trigger the FERS core engine, and monitor progress.
-- **FERS XML Exporter:** Generate a valid FERS XML configuration file directly from the visual scenario, ensuring compatibility and correctness.
+- **FERS XML Import/Export:** Generate a valid FERS XML configuration file directly from the visual scenario, or load an existing one to begin editing.

+## Future Roadmap

+The following major features are planned for future releases:

+- **Centralized Asset Library:** A dedicated view for creating, managing, and reusing simulation components like radar pulses, antenna patterns, and timing sources across different scenarios.
 - **Dynamic Results Analysis:** A post-simulation view for loading FERS output data to visualize target trajectories, platform movements, and analyze collected signals.

 ## Technology Stack